drbean/curriculum/correspondence/tone/slides.md

 We think your prices are rather high.
 But, could you send me 10 boxes of LED lights, No 3425.

-Please send it as soon as possible.
+We hope you can send the order as soon as possible.

 ## emphasis